Hyperspectral Machine Vision

 Resonon’s RVS software can calculate shape statistics

-(e.g., area, perimeter, orientation), but it does not use shape for
+(e.g., area, perimeter, orientation) but it does not use shape for

 classification.
 If your application would benefit from shape-based